*NOTE: This section was created by temporary legislation that will expire on February 4, 2022.*

-(a)(1) Upon the Mayor's declaration of a public health emergency pursuant to § 7-2304.01, the Mayor may, notwithstanding part B of subchapter XII-A of Chapter 3 of Title 1, and in the Mayor's sole discretion, issue a grant or loan to an eligible small business; provided, that the eligible small business:
+(a)(1) Through November 5, 2021, the Mayor may, notwithstanding part B of subchapter XII-A of Chapter 3 of Title 1, and in the Mayor's sole discretion, issue a grant or loan to an eligible small business; provided, that the eligible small business:

-(A) Submit a grant application in the form and with the information required by the Mayor; and
+(A) Submits a grant application in the form and with the information required by the Mayor; and

-(B) Demonstrate, to the satisfaction of the Mayor, financial distress caused by a reduction in business revenue due to the circumstances giving rise to or resulting from the public health emergency.
+(B) Demonstrates, to the satisfaction of the Mayor, financial distress caused by a reduction in business revenue due to the circumstances giving rise to or resulting from the public health emergency.

 (2) A grant issued pursuant to this section may be expended by the eligible small business for any of the following:

 (ii) For the purposes of this subparagraph, the term "benefits" means fringe benefits associated with employment, including health insurance;

 (B) Operating costs of the eligible small business including taxes and debt service; and

 (C) Repayment of loans obtained through the United States Small Business Administration.

 (b) The Mayor may issue one or more grants to a third-party grant-managing entity for the purpose of administering the grant program and making subgrants on behalf of the Mayor in accordance with the requirements of this section.

 (c) The Mayor, pursuant to § 2-505, may issue emergency rules to implement the provisions of this section.